Skip to the content.

 ⚡ Attacks ⚡

-It is organized in four types of attacks: extraction, inversion, poisoning and evasion.
+It is organized into four types of attacks: extraction, inversion, poisoning and evasion.

 Adversarial Machine Learning attacks